-Recruiting and retaining teachers for schools in rural areas or in areas with high concentrations of poverty is a challenge around the world, and many governments have implemented policies to make working in hard-to-staff schools more attractive, either to teachers overall or to the most effective teachers.
-This systematic review provides new empirical evidence on the relative quality of education in hard-to-staff schools, with lower teacher skill and higher teacher absenteeism in rural areas in many countries.
-The review then synthesizes the results of 15 experimental and quasi-experimental studies of policies to increase the quantity or improve the quality of staffing in hard-to-staff schools.
-The most evaluated policies—by far—are financial incentives.
-Financial incentives are often effective at increasing the supply and reducing the turnover of teachers in hard-to-staff schools, and incentives designed to increase the quality of teachers in hard-to-staff schools can be successful.
-Impacts on student learning and attendance are likewise mostly positive.
-Although there are fewer evaluations, behavioral and informational interventions are highly cost-effective in reducing vacancies.
-There is limited evidence either in favor or against the effectiveness of other policies, even though countries use a wide range of programs to draw teachers to hard-to-staff schools.
+Education systems struggle to staff schools in rural areas or in areas with high concentrations of poverty.
+Potential policy solutions include financial incentives, mandatory rotations, and local recruitment drives, among others.
+First, this systematic review provides evidence on challenges with teacher staffing in certain types of schools.
+We observe lower teacher skill and higher teacher absence in rural areas in many countries.
+Second, the review synthesizes available experimental and quasi-experimental studies of government-implemented policies to increase the quantity or quality of teachers in hard-to-staff schools in low- or middle-income countries.
+Financial incentives—the most evaluated policies—are often effective at increasing the supply or reducing the turnover of teachers in hard-to-staff schools, and well-designed incentives can also increase the quality of teachers in these schools.
+Impacts on student outcomes are often positive.
+Although there are fewer evaluations, behavioral and informational interventions have been cost-effective in reducing vacancies in two countries.

 Rights & Permissions